 I recently purchased and erected a louvre roof from China which includes two controlled louvre areas and three curtains.
 All these are controlled by five 433MHz wireless controllers.
 Naturally, I would like Alexa to control these and I know she can.
 She needs a little help to talk to them but this is solved by Broadlink with their brilliant Smart Universal Remote Control.
 After getting one of these I was able to program all five louvre roof remotes (and my TV & sound system) into the Android IHC app and control them from my mobile phone.
 I can also set scenes where I can open or close all five with one command.

 Alexa Mqtt Bridge

 I also run a Raspberry Pi Zero W as an MQTT server/broker in my home and naturally I need to have Alexa talk to this in order to interface with my home IoT devices.
 I implemented this NPM module and can open and close garage doors with a command like “Alexa, Geoff garage on”.
-Using this magic module Alexa thinks the bridged device is a light.
+By using this magic module, Alexa thinks the bridged device is a light.

 Node-RED Alexa Home Skill Bridge

 I looked briefly at this solution but it requires registration with a third party service and I want to use my in-house server.
 See www.npmjs.com

 Alexa talks to Broadlink – but not yet

 Alexa talks to MQTT Broker – but not how I would like it